Technical Overview

 Alexandria knowledge graph Building Full propositional knowledge graph with entity-centric claims, graph traversal, and progressive disclosure.
 Being built for personal and intra-team use, architected for scale.

-Cross-platform validation: The M/L/P architecture has now been validated on two entirely different platforms.
-On the PDT (TypeScript / Node.js / SQLite), agents coordinate through a shared backlog with living memory.
+Cross-platform validation: The M/L/P architecture is being proven on two entirely different platforms.
+On Forge (an agentic project-orchestration platform on TypeScript / Node / SQLite), agents coordinate through a shared backlog with living memory.
 On Strata (Python / FastAPI / PostgreSQL + pgvector), eight governed agents collaborate through scoped repositories with decision traces.
-The same architectural principles — governed writes, learning loops, cost-conscious inference — apply naturally to both.
-This gives us confidence the patterns are transferable, not framework-specific.
+The same architectural principles (governed writes, learning loops, cost-conscious inference) apply naturally to both.
+This gives us confidence the patterns are transferable across frameworks.

 flowchart TB